dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

 #### Part Two: Social Physics

 1. (reuse segment from parapet-2 on thermopylae, etc as intro?)
 2. discribe how information reverberates around the world
+   - some basic ideas, such as social connectivity and the economic benefits. minimum/maximum of connectivity in today's world
 3. overview of basic concepts of social physics, along with everyday examples
    - the most important conclusions from understanding social physics
    - how telecom/internet changes social physics
+4. informal postulates of social physics.
-    4. most critical inferences from social physics
+   - most critical inferences from social physics
-    5. definition of power as the potential to trigger flux
+   - definition of power as the potential to trigger flux
    - mechanics of power
-    6. physical analogies
+5. physical analogies
    - people as particles: temperature, density, state, etc.
    - speed of sound
    - phase changes
    - configurational entropy & conformational entropy

-#### part three: geometry and mechanics of information)
+#### Part Three: geometry and mechanics of information

 - thesis: how the geometry and structure of information affects its diffusion.